Myōkō-class cruiser: Modernizations

 The class was modernized twice before the outbreak of the Pacific War.
-The first modernization program, carried out between 1934–36, was the most extensive.
+The first modernization program, carried out between 1934 and 1936, was the most extensive.
 The main armament was upgraded to the 203 mm 2 GÔ versions and the 120mm guns replaced with eight 12.7 cm/40 Type 89 dual purpose guns in twin mounts.
 The single catapult was replaced with an aircraft deck that could accommodate three aircraft and two catapults.
 The fixed torpedo tubes in the hull were removed and two quadruple launchers carrying the Type 93 Long Lance torpedo were installed under the aircraft deck.
 The torpedo bulges were extended to increase stability.
 The modifications added 680 tons of displacement and reduced speed to 34 kn.
 Anti-aircraft protection was increased to eight 13mm machine guns in two quadruple mounts.

 The second modernization in 1939 added an additional two quadruple torpedo launchers and enhanced light anti-aircraft armament with the introduction of the Type 96 25mm gun.
 The aircraft catapults were upgraded to handle heavier floatplanes and the torpedo bulges were enlarged to increase stability.

 The class would receive upgrades during the Second World War to reflect the growing threat of aircraft in the form of numerous Type 96 25mm gun and air and surface search radar, Myōkō eventually receiving 52 25mm autocannons in various single, double, and triple mounts.
 The two aft quadruple torpedo mounts were removed in 1944 to allow for the growing number of anti-aircraft armament.

+Career

+The Myōkō class would see a series of peacetime patrol duties throughout the inter war careers.
+Throughout 1937, Ashigara toured across Europe, before assisting the grounded ocean liner SS President Hoover.
+The four ships all saw convoy escorting and wartime patrol duties during the Second Sino-Japanese War, but none saw direct combat.

+World War II

+With the start of WW2, the class spend the early war career supporting the invasion of the Philippines and Dutch East Indies, escorting invasion convoys before taking part in vigorous shore bombardment duties to support said invasion convoys.
+Throughout these efforts, the ships of the class would often come under attacks from B-17 bombs, but only Myōkō herself was damaged by a single 500-pound bomb on January 4, 1942.